International Day for the Eradication of Poverty

 It is a day of reflection, advocacy, and action against poverty.
 Poverty is usually defined by an income bracket, a number that often obscures the many hardships it entails.
 Around the world, people living in poverty often struggle to access – clean water, safe sanitation systems, food, education, electricity, the internet, employment opportunities, and so much more.

-The theme for International Day for the Eradication of Poverty 2023 is “Decent Work and Social Protection: Putting dignity in practice for all”.
+The theme for International Day for the Eradication of Poverty 2024 is “Ending Social and Institutional Maltreatment: Acting Together for Just, Peaceful and Inclusive Societies”.

 History of International Day for the Eradication of Poverty